nv-legate/cunumeric/README.md

   new features to cuNumeric.
 * We plan to add support for sharded file I/O for loading and storing large data sets that could never be loaded on a single node.
-  Initially this will begin with native support for [h5py](https://www.h5py.org/) but will grow to accommodate other formats needed by our lighthouse applications.
+  Initially this will begin with native support for hdf5 and zarr, but will grow to accommodate other formats needed by our lighthouse applications.
 * Strong scaling: while cuNumeric is currently implemented in a way that